- Borussia Dortmund

 THEN: After attracting the attention of numerous European clubs with his stellar showings at the heart of the Galatasaray defence, Kabak was snapped up by Stuttgart during the January 2019 transfer window for €11m (£9.5m/$12m).
-He wasted little time in making an impression in the Bundesliga, netting a double against Hannover in March.
+He wasted little time in making an impression in the Bundesliga, netting a double against Hannover just two months later.

 #38 Amine Gouiri | Lyon

 THEN: The Lyon striker's hopes of turning 2018-19 into his breakout season had been decimated by a cruciate ligament injury.
 However, he was still considered one of France's most promising players, primarily because of his excellent scoring record for his country at under-age level.

 NOW: Having failed to earn regular first-team opportunities at Lyon, Gouiri joined Nice in a €7m (£6.3m/$8m) move in the summer of 2020.
 He has gone on to become one of the young stars of the Ligue 1 season and is, at the time of writing, on course to score in excess of 20 goals in all competitions this term.

 THEN: The Argentina Under-19 international was so highly rated by Marcelo Gallardo that the River Plate boss gave the diminutive attacker his Copa Libertadores debut in the second leg of the 2018 final against Boca Juniors.